kaiachain/kips/KIPs/kip-1.md

 ### Special requirements for Core KIPs

-If a **Core** KIP mentions or proposes changes to the KLVM (KLaytn Virtual Machine, forked from Byzantium EVM), it should refer to the instructions by their mnemonics and define the opcodes of those mnemonics at least once.
+If a **Core** KIP mentions or proposes changes to the KLVM (Kaia Virtual Machine, forked from Byzantium EVM), it should refer to the instructions by their mnemonics and define the opcodes of those mnemonics at least once.
 A preferred way is the following:
 ```
 REVERT (0xfe)
 ```